 4. Navigating the Airport.

 Most cities have one major airport, with one or two for smaller flights.
-In Berlin, it is the “Willy Brandt” Berlin Brandenburg Airport (BER) in Schönefeld, and has accessible public transportation options.
+In Berlin, it is the “Willy Brandt” Berlin Brandenburg Airport (BER) in Schönefeld and has accessible public transportation options.
 However, Schönefeld requires a long walk, so it might be difficult for those who are not as mobile.
-It offers free Mobility Service, but note that if you are planning to use it, you need to inform your tour agency, travel agent or your airline about it at least 48 hours before departure or arrival.
-There are various options for contacting this Service: call boxes in front of the terminals, service points in the check-in hall and in the departure areas of Terminal 1.
-The Mobility Service will provide you with support throughout your stay at Berlin Brandenburg Airport.
+It offers free Mobility Service, but note that if you are planning to use it, you need to inform your tour agency, travel agent, or your airline about it at least 48 hours before departure or arrival.
+There are various options for contacting this Service: call boxes in front of the terminals, service points in the check-in hall, and departure areas of Terminal 1.
+The Mobility Service will support you throughout your stay at Berlin Brandenburg Airport.

 5. Know which train station you are arriving and departing from.

 Due to the previous division of Berlin, there are not only multiple airports but multiple large train stations as well.
 If you are using the train, it will likely pull into one of three stations: Zoologischer Gardens station in West Berlin, Ostbahnhof station in East Berlin, or Hauptbahnhof in the center of Berlin.
 All of the Berlin stations have wheelchair lifts.
 To save yourself some energy and time, make sure you travel to and from the station that is closest to where you are staying and where you are going to visit for the day.

 The reason why Museum Island is called this is because there are several museums on the island.
 So, it makes sense to plan on visiting all the museums on the island in one day rather than splitting it up over a few days.
 They are near each other on the island as well, and they are all wheelchair accessible.
 The Pergamon Museum, the Neues Museum, and the German History Museum (located just across the Spree River) are all top-notch museums and each deserves a minimum of 2 hours.